search icon

 Registered agent requirements are set by state law and focus on availability, physical presence, and consent to appointment.
 Businesses must maintain a registered agent to receive legal notices, remain in good standing, and avoid missed service of process or administrative penalties, especially when operating in multiple states.

-Registered agent requirements are created at the state level rather than by federal law.
-Each state establishes its own rules governing who may serve as a registered agent and what duties the agent must fulfill.
+Registered agent requirements are created at the state level, not by federal statutes.
+That means that each state gets to set up its own rules, including the regulations that govern who can serve as a registered agent for a business.
+These laws also dictate what duties the agent can fulfill.
 In most states, registered businesses must designate an agent who can accept service of process and forward those documents to the company.

 Although the requirement itself is widespread, the terminology used varies.
 States may refer to this role as a registered agent, statutory agent, resident agent, or agent for service of process.
 Regardless of the name, the purpose remains consistent: providing a reliable point of contact for legal and government correspondence.

 Pennsylvania is a notable exception.
 Instead of requiring a registered agent, the state requires businesses to designate a registered office.
-Even so, the requirement still establishes a physical location where service of process can be delivered.
+But the crux of the requirement is the same: the state requires a business to have a dedicated physical location where service of process can be delivered.
+The only difference is that Pennsylvania requires just the address, not a specific person at an address.

 Because state laws differ in their details, reviewing state-specific guidance helps businesses avoid unintended compliance issues.